-No dwelling shall be occupied until the checklist approved under this condition has been completed, signed off by the project ecologist / wildlife consultant and approved in writing by the Local Planning Authority.
+16. The development hereby approved shall not commence until a detailed Landscape & Ecological Management Plan (LEMP) and proforma checklist for the development hereby permitted setting out the steps required to implement the landscape and ecological management measures has been submitted to and approved by the Local Planning Authority in writing.
+No dwelling hereby permitted shall be occupied until the checklist approved under this condition has been completed, signed off by the project ecologist / wildlife consultant and approved in writing by the Local Planning Authority.

-Reason: to protect and enhance biodiversity in accordance with Policy NE4 of the New Rushmoor Local Plan (2014-2032) and para 175 of the NPPF. \
+Reason: to protect and enhance biodiversity in accordance with Policy NE4 of the adopted Rushmoor Local Plan (2014-2032) and para 175 of the NPPF.